matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 A smart contract instance of a domain opts into use of the distributed sequencer algorithm, and initializes it with the composition of the committee during the `InitContract` stage.
 This occurs individual on each node in the committee based on the on-chain configuration information that is written to the base ledger.
 The Pente privacy group smart contract, is an example of domain that uses the dynamic sequencer algorithm.
 The list of node-qualified signing identities that are candidates for coordinator selection is declared to be a set of anonymous addresses with a unique address allocated for member of the privacy group (future versions might choose to this to be a subset of the privacy group).

-Similarly, any other future domain that opts in to the distributed sequencer algorithm,  must provide this information as part of the constructor handshake between the domain and the core paladin engine.

 ### Coordinator selection

 This is a form of leader election but is achieved through deterministic calculation for a given point in time ( block height), given predefined members of the group, and a common (majority) awareness of the current availability of each member.
 So there is no actual "election" term needed.